zotonic/zotonic/doc/dev/releasenotes/rel_0.8.0.rst

 - mod_base/filters/replace_args: new filter (#193).
 - format filter: support filtering binaries. (#251)
 - Windows: Update build.cmd for renamed webmachine -> webzmachine.
-- mod_signup: url's are returned as binaries.
+- mod_signup: urls are returned as binaries.
 - Added Michael Connors for his Irish translations.
 - Avoid // in path of found Makefiles.
 - Pull in lager using git:// rather than https.